cesmix-mit/InteratomicPotentials.jl/README.md

 This package is a work in progress.

+**WARNING**: As of v0.2.8, SNAP implementation is inconsistent with ACE implementation, and additionally, may produce incorrect values!
+(See [this issue](https://github.com/cesmix-mit/AtomisticComposableWorkflows/issues/10)).
+Use at your own risk!

 ## Working Example

 In order to compute the interatomic energy of a system, or the forces between atoms in a system, the user has to